The Falklands Play: Production

 In early July the new Head of Plays Peter Goodchild (whose background was in documentaries, rather than drama) requested considerable modifications to the script, amongst them objecting to the portrayal of Thatcher's "private and instinctive self" – as opposed to the "bellicose Iron Lady of the public scenes" – and requesting the inclusion of discussions between members of the government about the possible effect of the War on the 1983 general election.
 Curteis declined the latter on the grounds that none of the relevant people he had interviewed had alluded to such conversations, and that there was no other record of them.
-In addition, he considered that attributing such fictional dialogue to real people could be libellous, although he had been quite willing to do exactly that for conversations between – variously – members of the Argentinian Junta, American envoy Alexander Haig, and the Pope.
+In addition, he considered that attributing such fictional dialogue to real people could be libellous, although he had been willing to do that for conversations between – variously – members of the Argentinian Junta, American envoy Alexander Haig, and the Pope due to the lack of source material.

 On 21 July, while Curteis was on holiday in Ireland, the BBC cancelled the play, citing the forthcoming General Election.
 Curteis mounted a robust defence, and as the press became involved at the end of September, pressure mounted on the BBC, especially when it was discovered that they were going ahead with Charles Wood's Tumbledown, which was claimed to have an "anti-Mrs-Thatcher's-Government theme," even though at that point Wood's script had not been published and few people could have read it.
 Tumbledown had a planned transmission date in October 1987, closer to – if not coinciding with – the General Election than the planned broadcast of Curteis's play.

 Bill Cotton, the BBC's Managing Director of Television, issued a statement claiming: "Ian Curteis completed the first draft of his Falklands Play three and a half years after we had commissioned it...
 In our professional opinion, it is not a completed commission."
 He also said it would be "irresponsible of the BBC at a time when the country is leading up to an election to embark on a play portraying a Prime Minister in office, other serving ministers and MPs."
 He finished by denying the play had been cancelled for any other reason, and refuted suggestions that Goodchild had asked for amendments that would change the political slant of the script.
 A second statement by a BBC spokesman also referred to Curteis's "draft script," and claimed: "No bookings had been made for studio time.
 It was too early for this to be done.
 There had been no commitment to the production of this play."
 All of these claims either misrepresented the facts, or were completely contrary to either them or the assurances Milne had previously given to Curteis.